 Weber Genesis II E-310

 The Weber Genesis II E-310 is a beauty.
 It’s big, it’s sleek, and it’s sturdy.
 This glorious gas grill comes as either propane or natural gas.
-Should you get the propane version but eventually want to make the switch to natural gas, you can make use of one of Weber’s purpose-built conversion kits.
+If you want to switch from propane to natural gas, you can use Weber’s conversion kit.

-Weber’s signature flavorizer bars help vaporize any run-off, which helps infuse your cooked meat with even more juice.
-Any drippings that aren’t vaporized are funnelled into the drip tray, which can be easily removed after use for quick clean-up.
+Weber’s signature flavorizer bars help vaporize any run-off, which helps infuse your cooked meat with more juice.
+They funnel drippings that haven’t been vaporized into the drip tray for you to remove after cooking.